ianw3214/aetherpath/README.md

   - Research based - spend certain amount of resources to 'unlock' humanities survival
   - Exploration based - find a habitable planet for humanity
   - Why not both? alternate endings :D

+## GAME DESIGN NOTES

+- Each unit of oxygen will sustain 100 people per day
+- Each day will be set as an arbitrary amount of time irl (5 minutes or something)